liyupku2000/vue-component-holder/README.md

 Please refer the [demo project](https://github.com/liyupku2000/vue-component-holder-demo) for more usage examples.

 # Holdify

+**HTML Template**

 If the child component is in "v-for" loop(s), it could have multiple mvm instances.
-In this case, the holdify function will add more attributes on the placeholder component.
+In this case, the "holdify" function will add more attributes on the placeholder component.
 For example, the "uid" attribute is added to identify different mvms, and the "vars" attribute is added to pass local variables to the mvm's render function.
-Please view our holdify examples or try it yourself on [Holdify Demo](https://liyupku2000.github.io/holdify-demo/).
+Please view our "holdify" examples or try it yourself on [Holdify Demo](https://liyupku2000.github.io/holdify-demo/).

+**JSX**

+Automatic "holdify" in JSX has not been implemented yet.
+To use "vue-holder" with JSX, you have to do manaul "holdify" by providing the neccessary attributes.

 # Installation Options